marcoshsq/The_Self-taught_Data_Scientist/README.md

 My main focus is to learn the contents following this [roadmap here](https://i.am.ai/roadmap/), created by the AI expert guys.

-But here is an overview list of concepts and skills I want to learn by the end of this degree:
+But here is an overview list of concepts and skills I want to learn by the end of this "degree":

-- Databases, Programming, EDA, and ETL;
+- Programming (Python, R and Java);
-- Statistics, Visualization and Business Intelligence;
+- Databases, Business Intelligence and Data Analysis;
-- Machine Learning, Methods, Use Cases and Tools;
+- Data Visualization and Presentation Skills;
-- Deep Learning, Neural Networks, and Model optimization.
+- Inteligência Artificial (Machine Learning, Deep Learning, Neural Networks, CV and NLP).

 This is just an overview, if you want more details I recommend reading the main curriculum, and if you want a complete guide take a look at the roadmap.
 They created a guide describing all the skills and concepts needed to become an expert in Data Science and/or AI, in a cohesive and intuitive way.